aaron-dm-mcdonald/beron-ci-cd-app/README.md

 4) (optional) Verify connectivity:
    - `kubectl cluster-info`
-5) Create namespace:
+5) (optional, if you don't have a namespace YAML) Create namespace:
    - `kubectl create namespace my-grafana`
-6) Verify namespace:
+   Verify namespace:
    - `kubectl get namespace my-grafana`

 7) **Configure Grafana**
+   - `kubectl apply -f <YAMLS>`
+   OR (if you arent using namespace metadata keys in your YAML)
-   - `kubectl apply -f grafana/ --namespace=my-grafana`
+   - `kubectl apply -f grafana/ --namespace=my-grafana

+ 8)  Check resource status
     - `kubectl get all --namespace=my-grafana`

 8) await for external IP on loadbalancer service.
 Append port 3000 to IP to open UI in web browser.